 If conditions are unfavourable for entering it may be possible to wait at Farm Beach.
 In the common summer southeasterlies good anchorage may be found in the lee of the sandhills at the southern end of the beach and to the east of the sandbar which extends into the bay from the western end of the beach.
 To leave this anchorage it will be necessary to proceed to the entrance beacon, taking care to avoid the sandbar.

 If entering at night, it is probably best to anchor under the lee of the sandhills in Port Douglas and await daylight.
+The area near the town contains many boats and moorings.
 On arriving at the town it will be found that space is limited and it is advisable to obtain the use of a mooring from one of the local boat owners.

 |Yachts moored near the town jetty.
 The channel runs between the yachts and the power boats in the distance.
 A shoal lies between the channel and the power boats.|

 Coffin Bay can supply most foods from its two stores and a butcher's shop.
 Other shops include a hairdresser and a pizza shop.
 Yacht parts and other equipment are obtainable from Boat Supplies of Port Lincoln, as one of the staff lives in Coffin Bay.
 Liquor is obtainable from the hotel/motel or from the general store near the yacht club.
 The Coffin Bay Yacht Club is open on Wednesday, Friday, and Sunday evenings during the sailing season.